 What meals are included?

-The meals that are included in regular registration are the Foundation Recognition Luncheon on Friday, December 2 and the Closing Banquet dinner on Saturday, December 3.
+The meals included in regular registration are the Foundation Recognition Luncheon on Friday, December 2 and the Closing Banquet dinner on Saturday, December 3.
 If you signed up for an Advance Program on Wednesday, your lunch is included in some of the options.
-There is also an appetizer Welcome Reception on Wednesday, November 30, however, we encourage you to eat dinner beforehand.
+There is also an appetizer Welcome Reception on Wednesday, November 30; however, we encourage you to eat dinner beforehand.

 Is Internet provided?